arcusmaximus/SottrModTools/Documentation.md

 - Within each subfolder, create one or both of the following files:
   - variation.txt: a plaintext file containing a description of the variation.
   - variation.png: a preview image.
-- Place the variation-specific resource files in their respective subfolder (either as direct children or inside deeper subfolders).
+- Place the variation-specific resources and files in their respective subfolder (either as direct children or inside deeper subfolders).
-- Place the resource files that are common to all variations in the root of the mod or in a subfolder that's not (part of) a variation.
+- Place the resources and files that are common to all variations in the root of the mod or in a subfolder that's not (part of) a variation.

 When installing a mod with variations, the manager will present users with a window where they